RAW FOODS & SPICY FOODS

 Chinese medicine generally recommends that you eat cooked foods – and that raw or cold foods are not necessarily good for everyone.
 At other times a patient may be advised to avoid too many hot spicy foods.
 Why is this?
 Aren’t raw vegetables better for us than cooked ones?
 What’s wrong with a good curry?
 What about fruit?

 RAW FOODS: The reason is that foods that are raw or cold are ‘Yin’ in nature.
 They are difficult to digest.
 Cooked foods are usually neutral or slightly ‘Yang’ or heating – precisely what is needed for the stomach to be able to function easily.
 Humans have used fire to cook food for millions of years.
 Our digestive systems have evolved to eat cooked food.
 We are not rabbits with their specially designed digestive system, nor are we cows with four stomachs.

-Too much cold or raw food puts a strain on the digestive system as it struggles to brew and stew the food, which is the stomach’s role in the digestive process.
-In the end, the function is impaired, absorption of nutrients is decreased, and many people suffer from a loose stool when they eat too many ‘Yin’ foods.
+Too much cold or raw food puts a strain on the digestive system as it struggles to process the food, which is the stomach’s role in the digestive process.
+There are many whose digestive system manages well, but in those whose digestive system is not as strong, the function can be impaired, absorption of nutrients is decreased, and some people suffer from a loose stool when they eat too many ‘Yin’ foods.
 They may also have low energy or other problems.
 Conversely, when people eat very few vegetables, they can suffer constipation.
 They may also suffer from high blood pressure or migraines.

 Not everything is black and white however, and the truth resides in distinguishing circumstances and understanding the rationale behind the advice: